hackclub/winter/btechboy.md

 7. Final assembly and calibration: After the testing and configuration are complete, I can finish the final assembly of the quadcopter and calibrate it for the first flight.

+8. With the help of this drone I aim to monitor crops' health with an aerial perspective and get a 360-degree view using a wifi-camera (but this feature can only be added once I am done with flight testing and satisfied that I can upscale the budget for buying a camera and a case 3D-printed for it).
-I am referring to the below mentioned tutorials for the same :
+> I am referring to the below mentioned tutorials for the same : <br>
 [1st tutorial](https://www.youtube.com/watch?v=I8ugqKsMIpE) and
 [2nd tutorial](https://www.youtube.com/watch?v=FhlMFzumsVg)

-8. With the help of this drone I aim to monitor crops' health with an aerial perspective and get a 360-degree view using a wifi-camera (but this feature can only be added once I am done with flight testing and satisfied that I can upscale the budget for buying a camera and a case 3D-printed for it).

 ## Budget
 ----- Tax and shipping charges included-----